andrewisen/UE4-Datasmith-setMobility/README.md

 A problem occurs when working with the objects in the level.</br>

 All imported Revit objects are stationary by defualt.</br>
-Their movability should be **MOVABLE**.
+Their movability should be set to **MOVABLE**.

 ![Mobility](docs/screenshots/screenshot-03.jpg?raw=true)

 This scripts sets the mobility from **STATIC** to **MOVABLE** for all selected objects.</br>
 In summary, one does not have to click on each individual object.

+### Example
+The [Collab Viewer Template](https://docs.unrealengine.com/en-US/Resources/Templates/CollabViewer/index.html) joins multiple people together in a shared experience of the same 3D content.</br>
+It's intended to make it easier and quicker for your team to review and communicate about designs in realtime, so that you can identify problems and iterate on the content more efficiently.</br></br>

+If you want to transform (i.e. move) certain objects, these objects should be set to **MOVABLE**.</br>
+The Python Script might come in handy.

 ## Getting Started
 ### Prerequisite